-- Graduate students are getting a \$500 grant to use to enhance your home computing. - Your assigned desktop will be available for remote use during this time. - Your desktop cannot be taken home.
+- Graduate students are getting a \$500 grant to use to enhance your home computing. - Your assigned desktop will be available for remote use during this time.
+Instructions on remote access is here. - Your desktop cannot be taken home.

 Miscellaneous Components